klabranche/pytoh/README.md

 You can delete the Codespace in GitHub or in Visual Studio Code.

+#### Deleting Codespace using GitHub
+1. Select the `<> Code` menu
+1. Select `manage all`.
-In GitHub select the `<> Code` menu, select `manage all`.
-For each Codespace in the list of Codespaces you want to delete, select `...` menu and then select `Delete`.
+1. For each Codespace in the list of Codespaces you want to delete select `...` menu and then select `Delete`.

+#### Deleting Codespace using Visual Studio Code
-In Visual Studio Code, click `Codespaces` in the lower left hand corner of Visual Studio Code.
+1. Click `Codespaces` in the lower left hand corner of Visual Studio Code.
+1. Select `Delete Codespace` in the drop down menu opened by the command palette.
+1. Select the codespace you want to delete from the drop down list.
+1. Select `delete` when asked to confirm deletion.

+:warning: Deleting a Codespace deletes all work that was being done in the container.
+Be sure to `push` your changes up to GitHub before deleting a Codespace.